How to Prevent Water-Borne Diseases

 - Water must be heated before consumption.

-- Maintaining a personal hygiene
+Maintaining personal hygiene

-Clean your hands for 30 seconds every time:
+- Clean your hands for 30 seconds every time.

 - After coming in contact with animals and cleaning up their waste.